kevinexploringgit/certified-kubernetes-administrator-course/docs/15-Mock-Exams/02-Mock-Exam-1.md

      </details>

-  3. Run below command to create a namespace:
+  3. Create a namespace named apx-x9984574.

      <details>

      ```
-     kubectl create namespace apx-x9984574
+     k create ns apx-x9984574
      ```
      </details>

-  4. Use the below command which will redirect the o/p:
+  4. Get the list of nodes in JSON format and store it in a file at /opt/outputs/nodes-z3444kd9.json.

      <details>